 Constitutional Court shall review and verify any failure to comply with this

-2. Whenever the Constitutional Court determines that unconstitutionality by omission exists, it shall notify the competent legislative body thereof.
+Constitution by means of the omission of legislative measures needed to make constitutional rules executable. - Whenever the Constitutional Court determines that unconstitutionality by omission exists, it shall notify the competent legislative body thereof.